textcreationpartnership/A02293/README.md

 ##Content Summary##

 #####Front#####

-A booke of the inuention of the art of nauigation and of the greate trauelles whiche they passe that
+1. TO THE RIGHT HOnourable the Lord Charles Haward Baron of Effingham, and Knight of the moſt noble order of the Garter: Edward Hellowes wiſheth long life, with the fulneſſe of all perfecte felicitie.

+1. To the Reader.

+1. A Letter Miſſiue, or Dedicatorie of the Authour, vnto the renowmed ſir Fraunces de la Cobos. (⁂)

 #####Body#####

+1. A TREATISE OF THE inuenters and inuention of the Arte of Nauigation, and of the trauels of the Gallies.
+Compiled by the renowmed ſir Anthonie of Gueuara Biſhop of Mondonnedo, Preacher, Chronicler, and Counſeller vnto the Emperour Charles the fifte.

-1. Of the ſtraunge report of Hiſtoriographers, concerning Gallies.
+    _ Of the ſtraunge report of Hiſtoriographers, concerning Gallies.
 The firſt Chapter.

-1. ¶Of the inuenters and vſers of Gallies, ſeruing for Nauigation, and of diuerſe their deedes.
+    _ ¶Of the inuenters and vſers of Gallies, ſeruing for Nauigation, and of diuerſe their deedes.
 The ſecond Chapter.

-1. Of the firſt inuention of Nauigation, and the great daungers thereof, and of manie philoſophers that would neuer ſaile or paſſe the Seas.
+    _ Of the firſt inuention of Nauigation, and the great daungers thereof, and of manie philoſophers that would neuer ſaile or paſſe the Seas.
 The thirde Chapter.

-1. Of many and verie famous Pyrates which haue liued on Sea.
+    _ Of many and verie famous Pyrates which haue liued on Sea.
 The fourth Chapter.

-1. Of many and great priuileges which they haue in Gallies.
+    _ Of many and great priuileges which they haue in Gallies.
 The fifte Chapter.

-1. Of other twentie trauels that are in the Gallies.
+    _ Of other twentie trauels that are in the Gallies.
 The ſixte Chapter.

-1. Of other greater trauels and perils, whiche they paſſe that goe in Gallies.
+    _ Of other greater trauels and perils, whiche they paſſe that goe in Gallies.
 The vij.
 Chapter.

-1. Of a certeine ſubtile diſcretion of the ſea, and of her perillous properties.
+    _ Of a certeine ſubtile diſcretion of the ſea, and of her perillous properties.
 The viii.
 Chapter.

-1. Of the thinges which the paſſenger hath to prouide, when he entereth the Gallie.
+    _ Of the thinges which the paſſenger hath to prouide, when he entereth the Gallie.
 The ix.
 Chapter.

 #####Back#####
-A booke of the inuention of the art of nauigation and of the greate trauelles whiche they passe that **Types of content**
+Jmprinted at London, for Ralfe Newberrie, dwelling in Fleete ſtréete, a litle aboue the Conduit.1578 **Types of content**

   * There are 12 **verse** lines!